anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

         `git push`

 2) #### Nexus IP's change
-    - Go back to your local, open your "devops-fully-automated" project on VSCODE
+    - Go back to your local, open your "jjtech-ci-cd-pipeline-project-k8s" project on VSCODE
-    - Open "pom.xml" & Replace the nexus server private ip on line numbers 32 & 36
+    - Open "pom.xml" & Replace the nexus server private ip on line numbers 61 & 65
     - Open nexus-setup/settings.xml & Replace the nexus server private ip on line numbers 21
     - Save the changes in both files
     - Finally push changes to repo